‘Be Yourself’ is the Best MBA Advice

 It’s easy to fall into the trap of conforming to what you think the admissions committee is looking for.
 The temptation is strong to shape your narrative around what you assume the M7 schools value.
 But this approach can backfire.
 Admissions teams seek candidates who demonstrate self-awareness, authenticity, and clarity about their career trajectory and personal goals.

 Your story is crucial if you apply to Harvard, Wharton, Stanford, or any other M7 school.
 These MBA programs are diverse and value individuals who bring different perspectives to the classroom.
-Whether your background is in finance, tech, or a non-traditional field, it all adds something valuable to the conversation.
-Don’t be afraid to lean into what makes you unique.
-Focus on presenting your authentic self—what drives you, the challenges you’ve overcome, and how you plan to contribute to the learning environment.
+Whether your background is in finance, tech, military service, nonprofit work, or an unconventional field like professional athletics or the arts, it all adds something valuable to the conversation.

 Curious about your chances of getting into a top B-school?
 Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.